Table of Contents

 };

-You can obtain the transform of the target in the scene by accessing the specific target object in use.
-For example, in the case of image tracking, this target is the GameObject where the ImageTargetController component is located.
+Access target transform via the specific target object in use.
+For image tracking, this is the object containing the ImageTargetController component.

 Session.PostSessionUpdate += () =>